yanshu/pisa/pisa/stages/sys/README.md

 This service applies the results obtained from fits to discrete samples.

-The fit fitting parameters must at the moment be extracted with an external script, that saves them in a json file.
-This file is specified in the sys stage section of the pipeline config.
-There the associated nuisance parameters (can be N different ones), e.g. `hole_ice` is specified together with a paremter `hole_ice_file` pointing to the `.json` file with the fit info.
+The fitting parameters are at the moment extracted by an external script, that saves them in a json file, see below.

+Any parameterized systematic needs to be added to the `[stage:sys]` section of the pipeline config.
+There the associated nuisance parameters (can be
+N different ones), e.g. `hole_ice` are specified together with a paremter `hole_ice_file` pointing to the `.json` file with the fit info.

+### generating the fit values

-To generate this fit file, the script `$PISA/pisa/utils/fit_discrerte_sys.py` can be exceuted together with a special configuration file.
+To generate the fit file, the script `$PISA/pisa/utils/fit_discrerte_sys.py` can be exceuted together with a special configuration file.
 An example as used in the nutau analysis is found under `$PISA/resources/settings/discrete_sys_settings/nutau_holice_domeff_fits.ini`